2019 - Defining style

 Since March 2019 we have seen a huge and sustained volume of enquiries for 2020 weddings.

 We decided this year to turn our attention to refine some areas - to see if we could make the wedding filming side be more aligned.
-We wanted to develop our filming style.
+We wanted to develop our filming style more too.
 In previous years, we have filmed, edited and delivered our wedding films based largely around the discussions with our couples; their style and tastes and the style of their wedding day.
 Whilst this was a good decision at the time, you cannot deny that most successful artists, photographers, designers all have a 'house' style - their style.
 This was something we wanted to embrace.
 We already had a filming style, so having a style for how our films look when finished would mean that couples would see standardisation in what we do, so that they can book us with confidence that their film would look a certain way.
-Of course, each wedding IS different, and we do not want to miss that rather obvious fact.
+Of course, each wedding is different, and we do not want to miss that rather obvious fact.
 We still have discussions with our couples to ensure we capture their unique wedding day.

 One of the things we developed this year’s was our own 'LUT’ or ‘Look'.
 A what?
 I hear you say!
 This is a file that helps to create a colour grade or style to footage during the editing process.
 We had a clear vision of what we wanted to create; a look that would work for any wedding, and whilst providing a 'Red Lime' style, would still allow flexibility to ensure the style of the couples wedding, its colours etc were not overshadowed.